DigiLogicLabs/OpenSourceSports/README.md

    - Follow the established guidelines
    - Collaborate positively

-3. **Pull Request Process**:
+3. **Submission Process**:
-   - Create a descriptive branch name
-   - Make focused changes
-   - Update relevant documentation
-   - Submit a pull request with detailed description
+   - Use the opensourcesports.io platform for all submissions
+   - Follow the guided submission process
+   - Provide complete and accurate information
-   - Respond to review feedback
+   - Respond to review feedback through the platform

 ## Community Resources